laro/Cilia/README.md

 - **Simplified Syntax**
 Many of C++'s shortcomings stem from the fact that it inherited from C or that backwards compatibility with existing code must be guaranteed.
 Cilia can call into C++ (and vice versa), but is a separate language, so its _syntax_ does not need to be backwards compatible with C++.

-As Cilia is essentially just a new syntax for C++, it has the same core features:
+Cilia is mainly a new syntax for C++, so it has the same core features:
 - Performance & Low-Level Control
 - [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming), [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization), Exceptions
 - Templates & Concepts
 - Smart Pointers (instead of garbage collection)
 - Compile-Time Computation, Static Reflection, Coroutines

-Furthermore, in my opinion, it is a collection of quite obvious ideas (and mostly taken from other programming languages, of course).
+Furthermore it is a collection of – in my opinion – quite obvious ideas (mostly taken from other programming languages, of course).

 Currently it is more of a wish list, a "thought experiment".
 But a transpiler seems to be feasible (like Herb Sutter is doing it with Cpp2).